 Occasionally, aggression and cannibalism can occur in the flock.
 This can affect hen welfare and their production performance.
-Behavior-related issues can have multiple causes, but certain management practices
+Behavior-related issues can have multiple causes, but certain management practices can be applied to help prevent aggression and cannibalism:

 - Control light intensity - Correct rations, especially amino acids, sodium and fiber content - Correct beak trimming if permitted in your country - Stress avoidance (noises, light intensity variation, etc.) - Enrich the hens environment - Adjust male: female ratio